87tana/RAG_Chatbot/README.md

     - Run the App: Start the Streamlit app (streamlit run app.py) and navigate to the UI.
 Your uploaded documents will be ingested and indexed on launch.

-- Local Testing Tip:: Set VECTOR_DB_TYPE=chroma, place CSV files in a ./data folder, and modify ingestion code to read locally instead of from Blob Storage.
+- Local Testing Tip: Set VECTOR_DB_TYPE=chroma, place CSV files in a ./data folder, and modify ingestion code to read locally instead of from Blob Storage.

 ## How It Works: